fisodd/www-fisodd-com/content/post/right-place.rst

 I got my first exposure to computing in the mid '70s when my middle school in one of Boston's tech suburbs was gifted with one of the earliest "personal computers".
-A storage closet was cleared out to become the computer lab with an full sized table dedicated to hold this 60 pound electronic beast and all of its various support units.
+A storage closet was cleared out to become a "computer lab" with an full sized table dedicated to hold this 60 pound electronic beast and all of its various support units.
-The only display was a small CRT with at most 16 lines of text with a modified typewriter attached that could be used to generate hardcopy, and all the "storage" was on cassette tapes.
+The only display was a small CRT with at most 16 lines of text along with a modified typewriter attached that could be used to dump out hardcopy, and all the "storage" was on cassette tapes.
-And yet, this system was clearly 'personal', it booted in seconds, and while the display was small it was immediate and interactive.
+And yet, this system was clearly personal in nature, it booted in seconds into an interactive environment, and even if the display was small the updates were immediate.

 The question was what to do with this thing?
-Our math teacher got us all to go through the steps to display crude sinewaves and other geometric shapes, and other extensions of our "new math" curriculum.
+Our math teacher got us all to go through the steps to display crude sinewaves and other geometric shapes, and work through other extensions of our "new math" curriculum.
-But for us, the answer was obvious: games!
+But for us kids, the answer was obvious: games!
-The few cassette tapes with the BASIC games were very popular, and even a simple animated horse race game that I wrote got banned during school hours because of distracting too many students during class.
+The few cassette tapes we had with some BASIC games were all very popular, and even a simple animated horse race game that I wrote myself got banned during school hours because of distracting too many students during class.

 A few years later my fancy high-school got a PDP-11 minicomputer, and the experience was entirely different |--| a stereotypical example of isolation.
-The system was set up in the basement, in a locked room, with access granted only after earning a science teacher's approval.
+That system was set up in the basement, in a locked room, with no access without first earning a science teacher's approval.
 Only a very small number of students wanted to have anything to do with that system, and even though I could already code and already had some idea of what that system could do